-It was not a huge leap that in late November 1977, Charles Oropallo authored and
+It was never a huge leap that by November of 1977, Charles Oropallo authored and

 implemented what, at that time, was referred to as an online Bulletin Board System (BBS).
 Charles called

 it Access-80.
-The Access-80 BBS operated on a modified Radio Shack TRS-80 Model I,
+The Access-80 BBS operated on his highly modified Radio Shack TRS-80 Model I,

 such systems online for public use on the entire planet